-Thank you for the contributions to this page from the Strout family collection.
+Thank you for the contributions to this page from James Husson and from the Strout family collection.

 During the history of the town of Boothbay, there have been eight post offices.

 Briefly, the history of these eight is as follows:

 1. Backriver post office operated from 30 December 1897 until 30 April 1907.